AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 - The process may be longer on the very short term but then saves a lot of time on the long term because it is **easier to find bugs** and it helps focus during the development process, so, to **increase productivity** and cost efficiency.

 ---

+----- Here is how I would precise what 'faking' means in TDD to someone new to coding. -----

 Here I would like to go through some vocabulary that I spent some time to explore precisely.
 When previously I mentionned faking a method in a 'Unit Test', there are different ways to do it: